As they climbed to the top floor, the tension from earlier began to fade. But Juno could still see the frown between Gin's eyebrows.

 "Could you make hers with no meat?"
 Gin asked quietly, his voice almost lost under Ain's chatter.

 Kord's expression shifted, understanding flickering in his dark eyes as they moved between Gin and Juno.
-He gave a small nod.
 "Course I can."

 Juno slid into a chair near the corner of the bar, taking the seat to Gin’s left on purpose.
 She noticed the way his body angled ever so slightly toward her, just enough to keep her within the reach of his good eye.

 Ain chattered on beside them, shifting between teasing Gin and tossing casual questions Juno’s way.
 The conversation drifted comfortably around her, filling the silence that had been too heavy the night before.
-She didn’t join in much, but she listened, the sound of them grounding her.
+She didn’t join in much, but she listened.

-Kord moved with surprising ease behind the bar, the occasional flick of his claws scraping gently against cast iron.
-Before long, he returned with three steaming plates and mugs that radiated warmth.
+Kord moved behind the bar, his claws occasionally scraping the cast iron.
+Before long, he returned with three steaming plates and mugs.

-He set the dishes down with care, giving Juno an approving nod.
+He set the dishes down.
 "Eat up, girl.
 You'll need your strength."

-Gin was quietly working through his own plate, though his movements were slow and absent-minded, and every so often she caught his eye flicking toward her food, almost like he didn't want her to notice.
+Gin was quietly working through his own plate, though his movements were slow, and every so often she caught his eye flicking toward her food, almost like he didn't want her to notice.

 The thoughtfulness of it, him asking Kord to leave the meat off her plate without making a show of it, settled warm in her chest alongside the coffee because he'd cared enough to remember.